 - Schedule time to work on classes and research each day, even if it is just a few 20 minute blocks.
 Think you can't get much done in 20 minutes?
 You'd be surprised.
 What's more important is that the material will stay fresh in your mind, enabling you to reflect on it at unexpected times (like on your ride to school or walk to the library).

 - Be flexible.
 Allow time for interruptions and distractions.
-Plan just 50 percent or less of your time so that you'll have the flexibility to handle unexpected interruptions.
-When you're interrupted, ask yourself, "What is the most important thing I can do right now?
+Aim to plan just 50 percent or less of your time so that you'll have the flexibility to handle unexpected interruptions.
+When you're distracted by a new task or something that you need to remember, write it down and get back to work.
+Don't let a flight of ideas keep you from completing the task at hand.
+When you're interrupted by others or seemingly urgent tasks, ask yourself, "What is the most important thing I can do right now?
 What's most urgent?"
 Use your answer to plan your time and get back on track.